systemd

 journal logs.

-- Active sources, where the centralized server fetches the logs from each individual server
+- Active sources, where the centralized server fetches the logs from each server

 - Passive sources, where the centralized server accepts a log stream from an individual server.